mbT-Infrastructure/docker-java-python/Readme.md

 # Docker image

-This Docker image contains ...
+This Docker image contains a Java and Python installation.

-It does ...

-## Environment variables

-- `VARIABLE`
-    - Set to `true` to enable ...

-## Volumes

-- `/media/volume`
-    - The input and output directory of the files to ...

 ## Development